-- (1) All applicants must meet the admission criteria for Open Studies as stated in §220.2.1, as well as that for Canadian Interuniversity Sport (CIS) eligibility, and must consult with Faculties that they intend to apply for following their Open Studies registration. - (2) All applicants must display a level of sport performance that - a. can be documented objectively by an independent external source (i.e., league commissioner, national team coaching staff) and possess athletic prowess that would be acceptable to any CIS participating institution - requires a minimum annual average of 15 training/competition hours per week in the year immediately before application to the University of Alberta. - (3) All applicants must submit an application for admission to the Office of the Registrar and Student Awards together with all high school and postsecondary transcripts. - (4) In addition to (3), all applicants must file additional documentation to the Exceptional Student Athletes Admission Committee in the Faculty of Physical Education and Recreation.
+- All applicants must meet the admission criteria for Open Studies as stated in Application and Admission, as well as that for Canadian Interuniversity Sport (CIS) eligibility, and must consult with Faculties that they intend to apply for following their Open Studies registration. - 2.
+All applicants must display a level of sport performance that - a. can be documented objectively by an independent external source (i.e., league commissioner, national team coaching staff) and possess athletic prowess that would be acceptable to any CIS participating institution - requires a minimum annual average of 15 training/competition hours per week in the year immediately before application to the University of Alberta - All applicants must submit an application for admission to the Office of the Registrar together with all high school and postsecondary transcripts. - 4.
+In addition to (3), all applicants must file additional documentation to the Exceptional Student Athletes Admission Committee in the Faculty of Physical Education and Recreation.
 This documentation will attest to their eligibility as an exceptional athlete (see (2) above).
 This documentation is then screened by the Committee to ensure the above eligibility criteria have been met.
 Applicants from non-CIS sports will not be considered. - The application for admission and all relevant material must be submitted no later than August 1.

-220.8 Transition Year Program
+Transition Year Program

-The University of Alberta encourages Aboriginal students to apply for entrance to its degree programs through the normal admission categories as detailed in §15.
+The University of Alberta encourages Aboriginal students to apply for entrance to its degree programs through the normal admission categories as detailed in Admission Requirements by Faculty.
 Prospective students who do not meet these requirements may be eligible for admission by successfully completing the Transition Year Program.
-See §14.1.3.
+See Transition Year Program for Aboriginal Applicants.